Assumed Audience: others reflecting on the decade change, and especially other Christians thinking about their callings.

 In the decade ahead, I’m ready to build on the foundations I set.

 That approach was good and fine in its way.
 I learned a lot about myself — my abilities and passions, my strengths and my weaknesses.
 I’m not a novice any more.
-I don’t regret my 20s be years of hard-working-drifting, foundation-laying, start-making.
+I don’t regret that my 20’s were years of hard-working-drifting, foundation-laying, start-making.
 That’s what they needed to be.
 But it’s not what the decade ahead should be.

 At the end of the 2020s, I will be in my early 40s, a third of the way through my adult life, and I hope that I will have done some things, made some differences that matter then.